rduplain/memo/startups-for-people-with-problems.md

 ### #3.6: Institutional investors.

 Back to institutional investors, they generally seek preferred stock.
-These come with specific terms, but in short: they get paid before you do should the company ever change hands or dissolve.
+These come with specific terms, but in short: they get paid before you (and after creditors) should the company ever change hands or dissolve.

 A few words about institutional investors, noting that I am speaking from the founder's perspective and not the investor's: